VisTrails/VisTrails/doc/usersguide/querying.rst

    :align: center

    Clicking the button to the left of the query text box accesses a dropdown menu.

-In addition, |vistrails| keeps track of the most recent textual queries, and repeating these queries can be accomplished by selecting the recent query from the dropdown menu attached to the search box.
-You can also clear recent searches using this menu.
-Finally, the 'X' button next to the search box will reset the query.
-Additionally, there is a button in the workspace panel named ``Clear Search`` that performs the same operaton.

 .. index:: queries